Local Dentists. Personalised Dental Care.

 • Swollen or Red Gums Behind Your Molars:

-Swelling or redness around your gums, especially near your back teeth, can indicate early signs of gum irritation or infection.
-This often happens when a wisdom tooth partially erupts and creates a space that’s hard to keep clean.
+Swelling or redness around your gums, especially near your back teeth, can be an early sign of gum irritation or infection.
+This often occurs when a wisdom tooth partially erupts, creating a space that’s difficult to keep clean.

 • Food Getting Stuck Often:

-Food can easily get trapped at the very back of your mouth near hard-to-reach wisdom teeth.
+Food can easily become trapped at the very back of your mouth, near your hard-to-reach wisdom teeth.
 This makes cleaning difficult and may increase your risk of tooth decay or gum infection.

 • Digital Imaging Show Angled or Impacted Teeth: